Top

 For example, if you purchase an item worth Ksh.
 50,000 and pay for it, the transaction is recorded through the cash method.
 If you pay for the item the following month, you use the accrual method and record the transaction as a liability in the accounts payable account.

 The accrual accounting basis is best if you will be buying or selling your products or services on credit.
-You can start with a cash basis system and switch to the accrual system as your business grows.
+You can start with a cash-based system and switch to the accrual system as your business grows.

-Next is choosing whether to use a software accounting system or spreadsheets for your bookkeeping.
+Next is choosing whether to use accounting software or spreadsheets for your bookkeeping.
 Some small business owners keep manual records in journals or books.; either works because at least you can track your revenues and expenses.
 However, I advocate for accounting software where you just feed the data, and it generates financial reports for you.

 Do not forget to set a chart of accounts for your business, especially when using accounting software.
 This is a list of all accounts your business uses to classify transactions and organize finances.
 You can tailor a chart of accounts to suit your business’s needs.